Updated: February 5, 2026

 Professional liability, general liability, cyber liability, workers' compensation, animal bailee coverage

-Veterinary clinics face animal bite injuries, treatment malpractice claims, liability for animals in their care and drug storage compliance issues.
-Animal bailee coverage protects against injury or death of animals under their care.
+Veterinary clinics have animal bite injuries, treatment malpractice claims, liability for animals in care and drug storage compliance.
+Animal bailee coverage protects against injury or death of animals under care.

 Retail Shops